-To provide thermal insulation to the exterior facade and maintaining internal heat load condition.
+To provide thermal insulation to the exterior facade and maintain internal heat load condition.

 To provide an acoustic barrier against busy urban conditions outside the building.

-Earlier, wall cladding was considered as a part of visual art, but today it has gone beyond the looks to become a necessity, says Jasmine Handa, General Manager Construction, Tattva Mittal.
-Over the years, choices, as well as the functions of cladding, have enhanced, now for wall cladding, there are many options like laminate, plastic, metal, vinyl, wood, and there are cladding manufacturers available across India.
+Earlier, wall cladding was considered a part of visual art, but today it has gone beyond the looks to become a necessity, says Jasmine Handa, General Manager Construction, Tattva Mittal.
+Over the years, choices, as well as the functions of cladding, have enhanced, Now for wall cladding, there are many options like laminate, plastic, metal, vinyl, and wood, and there are cladding manufacturers available across India.

-Even the end users are looking for something that has good quality, is sustainable over a time period in all weather conditions, and cost- effective as well as aesthetically pleasing to the eye.
+Even the end users are looking for something that has good quality is sustainable over a time period in all weather conditions, and is cost-effective as well as aesthetically pleasing to the eye.

 Trends in the Use of Cladding Materials

-The building industry is in its major cusp of change, says Anup Naik, Partner and Director, Space Matrix Application of technology has played a big role in this momentum shift.
+The building industry is on the major cusp of change, says Anup Naik, Partner and Director, Space Matrix Application of technology has played a big role in this momentum shift.

 The most visible change is in the cladding materials.
-Traditionally, various types of stone were very popular, though today, the range is enormous: ceramics, aluminium composite panels (ACP), terracotta, Corian, zinc, corton steel, copper, concrete fibre boards, glass reinforced concrete panels, fibre reinforced plastic, wood, wood composites, exterior grade laminates, glass, LED facades to name a few.
+Traditionally, various types of stone were very popular, though today, the range is enormous: ceramics, aluminium composite panels (ACP), terracotta, Corian, zinc, corten steel, copper, concrete fibre boards, glass reinforced concrete panels, fibre-reinforced plastic, wood, wood composites, exterior grade laminates, glass, LED facades to name a few.